My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: Joking around

 Joking around, haha!
 I initially didn’t want to include this shot in our album as it looked so silly, but Ken said we should because it’s so natural and funny!
-And upon further thought, I think he’s right!
+Upon further thought, I think he’s right!
 I love the candidness of this photo; it reflects the frequent laughter and fun we have in our relationship.

 Engagement shoot: Quiet moment in the garden

 Sweet and quiet moment in the garden.
 This was taken at Princes Street Gardens.
-I love the flowers: they are so vibrant and pretty!

 Engagement shoot: In Tantallon Castle ruins

-In the interior of Tantallon Castle (or what’s left of it). :) Tantallon Castle is a semi-ruined mid-14th-century fortress and it’s one of the castles in the care of Historic Scotland today.
+In the interior of Tantallon Castle (or what’s left of it).
+Tantallon Castle is a semi-ruined mid-14th-century fortress and it’s one of the castles in the care of Historic Scotland today.

 Engagement shoot: Tantallon Castle ruins

-At the top of Tantallon Castle.
-I love this shot; so dream-like!
+At the top of Tantallon Castle

 Engagement shoot: At the top of Tantallon Castle